 A combination of hair products, dead skin, and sebum can build up on your scalp, contributing to irritation by suffocating the hair follicles.
 The solution?
 Exfoliate your scalp to remove that buildup and let your hair follicles breathe!

-One of the best dry scalp treatments is our Hair & Scalp Detox Scrub.
-This certified organic scrub is made with apricot kernel, which gently exfoliates dry itchy scalps.
+One of the best dry scalp treatments is our Scalp Delight™ Detox Scrub.
+This certified organic scrub is made with rice powder, which gently exfoliates dry itchy scalps.
 Meanwhile, aloe leaf extract, spearmint leaf oil, oat extract, blueberry extract, and acai extract work to soothe an itching scalp with potent antioxidant properties.
-For best results, use with our Scalp Massage brush!
+For best results, use with Scalp Delight™ Detox Conditioner developed for dry, itchy and irritated scalps, along with the Scalp Massage brush!

 6. Try Oils

 If your scalp is extra dry, you may also have very dry hair.
 The scalp produces sebum to hydrate your hair and protect it from moisture loss.
 But if your scalp isn’t producing enough sebum, your locks may also be suffering.
-To ensure that your hair is fully moisturized, you may find it beneficial to use an oil treatment like Hair Strengthening & Protection Oil.
-This moisturizing oil is formulated with organic coconut oil, argan oil, and apricot kernel oil, which all contain vitamins and healthy fatty acids to effectively nourish and moisturize dry hair.
+To ensure that your hair is fully moisturized, you may find it beneficial to use an oil treatment like Moisture Hero™ Hair Oil.
+This moisturizing oil is formulated with six plant-based oils and shea butters esters which all contain vitamins and healthy fatty acids to effectively nourish and moisturize dry hair and scalp.

 7. Sleep Your Way to a Healthier Scalp

 Most people sleep with cotton pillowcases, but cotton isn’t an ideal fabric for a pillowcase.
 Why?
 Because cotton has rough fibers, which can dry out your hair and your scalp.
 The result?
 A dry itchy scalp!

-Instead, try our Pure Bamboo Pillowcase, which is made with soft and smooth bamboo fibers that don’t irritate an itchy scalp.
+Instead, try our Silky Bamboo Pillowcase, which is made with soft and smooth bamboo fibers that don’t irritate an itchy scalp.
 Additionally, bamboo has natural antibacterial and antifungal properties.
 So if your itching scalp is caused by a fungal infection, switching to a bamboo pillowcase may help.

 8. Nourish Your Scalp from Within